-23. The University's complaints procedure is explained in section 11 of the Student Handbook.
-Student complaints about University matters should be made to the Proctors' Office.
+- 25. Your home institution may require you to make any complaints directly to them, rather than to the University. - 26.
+For other students, the University's complaints procedure is explained in section 11 of the Student Handbook.
+Student complaints about University matters should be made to the department relevant to the circumstances of the complaint in the first instance, and may then be escalated to the Proctors' Office.
 There may be a subsequent right to complain to the Office of the Independent Adjudicator.